cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/framework-exten/log/zerolog.md

 ```
 ### WithCallerSkipFrameCount

 `WithCallerSkipFrameCount` adds `caller` to `logger`'s Context. `CallerWithSkipFrameCount` is a method of zerolog's Context structure.
-It is used to add the caller's file name and line number in the log record, and uses `zerolog.CallerFieldName ` as key name.
+It is used to add the caller's file name and line number in the log record, and uses `zerolog.CallerFieldName ` as key name

 This method accepts a `skipFrameCount` parameter, which specifies the number of stack frames to skip to determine the correct caller location.
-If the `skipFrameCount` parameter is set to -1, the global `CallerSkipFrameCount` value is used.
+If the `skipFrameCount` parameter is set to -1, the global `CallerSkipFrameCount` value is used

-After calling the `CallerWithSkipFrameCount` method, a new Context structure is created, and the `newCallerHook` method is used to create a new hook and add it to the logger.
+After calling the `CallerWithSkipFrameCount` method, a new Context structure is created, and the `newCallerHook` method is used to create a new hook and add it to the logger

 Function Signature: